s01042/Anyplace/README.md

 # The flow of data

 The PWA follows the "offline first" approach.
 With it i can collect the GPS data of my actual position.
 If connectivity is available i will also collect weather data by consuming a web service.
 I then can enrich this collected data with a short message text.
 In the first place I store this data locally on my mobile device, a Huawei P20 pro smartphone.
-If I'am connected to the internet i then serialize this locally stored data into a JSON document and transfer it to my Google Drive account.
+If I'am connected to the internet the app then serialize this locally stored data into a JSON document and transfer it to my Google Drive account.

 Here are some screen shots of the PWA: